 We routinely encounter organizations that believe that implementing Advanced Work Packaging is a simple matter of creating work packages to organize construction.
 Service providers also focus on that, but in most cases, engineering issues have already occurred and predictability is already long gone when you start getting ready to organize and conduct field planning.
 Field planning is an important step in the adoption of AWP, to be sure, but it is only one step.
 Effective AWP implementation demands the creation of sophisticated business structures and work processes that align business drivers and organize the flow of information from scoping and engineering, through procurement and on to construction and startup.

-Poor or incomplete AWP implementation carries serious risks, particularly if you’re building a one-off project, though organizations who have multiple gas powered plants under construction will feel the impacts, too.
+Poor or incomplete AWP implementation carries serious risks, particularly if you’re building a one-off project, though organizations that have multiple gas-powered plants under construction will feel the impacts, too.